jeynek/ha-addon-nginx-advanced/nginx_advanced/README.md

 The gist is this: [NGINX Proxy](https://github.com/home-assistant/addons/blob/master/nginx_proxy/README.md) comes with a lot of defaults and might not fit your usecase.
 It is really handy for creating simple setups, but limitations are met rather quickly.

-NGINX Advanced's however configuration is based on a single `include /share/nginx_advanced.conf;` directive, which allows you to customize the whole nginx server to your liking.
+NGINX Advanced's configuration however is based on a single `include /share/nginx_advanced.conf;` directive, which allows you to customize the whole nginx server configuration to your liking.

 For usage guide, check [DOCS.md](./DOCS.md).